Default driver

 The email gateway dispatches two queued emails per submission:

-SupportTicketMessage) — Contains the full request body, submitter metadata, and a fallback warning when operating in fallback mode.SupportTicketConfirmation) — A clean, user-facing email with the reference number and next-step expectations.
+SupportTicketMessage) - Contains the full request body, submitter metadata, and a fallback warning when operating in fallback mode.SupportTicketConfirmation) - A user-facing email with the reference number and next-step expectations.
 No internal details are exposed.The reference prefix is configurable and only applies to the email gateway.
 External gateways like TeamDynamix return their own native ticket references.

 SUPPORT_MAIL_TO=your-team@northwestern.eduSUPPORT_REFERENCE_PREFIX=SUPWhen the email gateway is used as a fallback after a primary gateway failure, the team notification includes a warning banner instructing the team to check Sentry for the corresponding error.